michaelcourcy/elasticsearch-kasten/readme.md

 Each snapshot is also logically independent.
 When you delete a snapshot, Elasticsearch only deletes the segments used exclusively by that snapshot.
 Elasticsearch doesn’t delete segments used by other snapshots in the repository.

-## Don't try to backup the filesystem
+## Backup of the PVC is not a reliable backup just an extra security

 It is explicitly said by elastic that ES snapshot is the only reliable way to backup elasticsearch.